-Persons aggrieved by actions taken in the implementation of this supply chain management system may lodge a written complaint regarding such action within 7 (seven) days of that action.
-If a bidder wants to appeal against an award such appeal must be lodged in terms of section 62 of the Systems Act within 21 (twenty-one) days after notification of the decision.
+Persons aggrieved by decision or actions taken in the implementation of this supply chain management system may lodge a written complaint regarding such decision or action within 14 (fourteen) days of that decision or action.

 47. Resolution of disputes, objections, complaints and queries